Neon lights...or stars so bright; it's your choice!

 Even the weather on Mount Charleston is different from the city, as well...with temperatures being lower than Las Vegas by about 20 degrees (or sometimes more.)

-Pictures taken in the 5 different national forest campgrounds are represented in the slide show above at the top of this page.
+Pictures taken in the 5 different national forest campgrounds are represented in the slide show above at the top of this page; pictures of the closed Dolomite campground are included in the slide show, too.
 Except for variations in the scenery, the camping spaces themselves are very similar.

 All of the Mt Charleston campgrounds lie directly off of paved, well-maintained, 2-lane mountain roads.
 In addition, the roads within the campgrounds themselves are paved...and so are the parking aprons for each camping site.

 Each camping space has a level, unpaved spot for tents, along with a picnic table and fire ring.
 Some spots also have a grill, as well.
 Most campgrounds offer both reserve-able spots, PLUS a selection of other camping spaces for last-minute "walk ups," too.
 And, of course, ALL of these campgrounds boast of having the same outstanding feature---namely, plenty of scenery!

 There are no camp stores at these woodsy campgrounds, nor other citified amenities such as swimming pools, hot tubs or laundries.
 There are a few flush toilets in some of the campgrounds, but by and large, most of the restrooms feature vault toilets.
 Water spigots are available in the campgrounds, but are not available at each campsite.
 And, you won't find RV dump stations on Mt Charleston, either.